AljoschaMeyer/bpmux-rel/README.md

 Send a request to the peer.

-The `2 ^ id` bytes following the tag are an integer that serves as the id of the request.
+If `id != 3`, the `2 ^ id` bytes following the tag are an integer that serves as the id of the request.

 The `2 ^ len` bytes following the request id bytes are an unsigned integer indicating the length of the payload.